zuzuleinen/shout-server/README.md

 go run .
 ```

-Send a message via UDP to server:
+Send a message via UDP to server with netcat:

 ```shell
 nc -u 127.0.0.1 7777